httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 ## Evaluating Expect-CT Connections for CT Compliance {#expect-ct-compliance}

-When a UA connects to a Known Expect-CT Host using a TLS connection, if the TLS connection has errors, the UA MUST terminate the connection without allowing the user to proceed anyway.
-(This behavior is the same as that required by
+When a UA connects to a Known Expect-CT Host using a TLS connection, if the TLS connection has no errors, then the UA will apply an additional correctness check: compliance with a CT Policy.
-{{!RFC6797}}.)

-If the connection has no errors, then the UA will apply an additional correctness check: compliance with a CT Policy.
 A UA should evaluate compliance with its CT Policy whenever connecting to a Known Expect-CT Host, as soon as possible.
 It is acceptable to skip this CT compliance check for some hosts